ous-uio-bioinfo-core/batch-adjust-warning-reports/README.md

 Source code for an interactive web application which demonstrates the effects of batch adjustment using simulated data.
 Made in the shiny-framework in R and accessible at https://vegard.shinyapps.io/batch-adjustment-simulator.

-### theory/
+### theory/F-distribution.r

-R-script implementing the computations described in the supplementary material section 1.
+R-script implementing the computations described in the supplementary material section 1 on simulated data.

 ### commonscripts/